-The motivation and active participation of civil servants are a fundamental element in the success of regulatory reform.
-Regulatory reform, like any other government reform, is doomed to fail without enlisting the backing of civil servants who hold the key to the executive branch.
-The Park Geun-hye Administration is making great efforts to change Korea's civil service culture into one that is more conducive to regulatory reform (Kim, J.K., 2014).
+The motivation and active participation of civil servants is a fundamental element in the success of regulatory reform.
+Regulatory reform, as with any other government reform, is doomed to fail without enlisting the backing of civil servants, who hold the key to the executive branch.
+The Park Geun-Hye Administration is making great efforts to change the culture in the country's civil service to one that is more conducive to regulatory reform (Kim, J. K., 2014).

-Recognising the importance of regulatory reform, President Park has been addressing regulations that are a major obstacle in each sector in her 'Ministerial Meetings on Regulatory Reform' chaired by herself.
-On 20 March 2014, the President presided over ministerial and official private-public sector meetings on regulatory reform in the manner of an 'ultimate debate', pushing forward regulatory reform by encouraging openness, communication, and participation (Kim, S.J., 2014).
-The Park Geun-hye Administration's regulatory reform is particularly meaningful because it is being actively pursued by strong presidential leadership.
-It has engaged with both the private and the public sectors, and the entire process is open for all people to see and communicate on in a transparent manner.
-This demonstrates that regulatory reform clearly reflects the administration's governance philosophy of openness, sharing, communication, and cooperation (Korea Culture and Information Service, 2014).
+Recognising the importance of regulatory reform, President Park has been addressing regulations that are a major obstacle in each sector in her 'Ministerial Meetings on Regulatory Reform' directly chaired by the President.
+On 20 March 2014, the President presided over ministerial and official private-public sector meetings on regulatory reform in the manner of an 'ultimate debate' and she pushed forward regulatory reform by encouraging openness, communication and participation (Kim, S. J., 2014).
+The Park Geun-Hye Administration's regulatory reform is particularly meaningful because it is being actively pursued by strong presidential leadership.
+In addition, it has engaged with both the private and public sectors, and the entire process is open for all people to see and communicate on in a transparent manner.
+This demonstrates that regulatory reform clearly reflects the administration's governance philosophy of openness, sharing, communication and cooperation (Korea Culture and Information Service, 2014).